hyperaudio/wordpress-hyperaudio/README.md

 Interactive Transcripts help make audio and video more accessible, easier to navigate, search, index and share.
 Some examples can be found here: [https://lab.hyperaud.io/mozfest2021/interviews/](https://lab.hyperaud.io/mozfest2021/interviews/)

+You can make Interactive Transcripts with the [Hyperaudio Lite Editor](https://github.com/hyperaudio/hyperaudio-lite-editor)

 ## Getting started

 ### 1. Move the file manually